The One Thing a Designer Would Never Do in a Small Space

 Make Sure It Has These Three Important Qualities

-Pro tip: Remember quality over quantity, and invest in the right pieces that add practical elements with style.
+Pro tip: When considering how to decorate a small space, remember: Quality over quantity.
+Invest in the right pieces that add practical elements with style.

 Introduce Multipurpose Products